-The Northern Illinois offense rushed for 3,488 yards and 36 touchdowns in 2014, as three running backs each averaged over five yards per carry.
+The NIU offense rushed for 3,488 yards and 36 touchdowns in 2014, as three running backs each averaged over five yards per carry.
 In 2013 the Huskies featured two players who each rushed for over 1,000 yards, including quarterback Jordan Lynch, a Heisman Trophy finalist.

-Copeland joined the Northern Illinois staff after coaching wide receivers at South Dakota for two seasons (2011-12).
+Copeland joined the NIU staff after coaching wide receivers at South Dakota for two seasons (2011-12).

 Copeland coached defensive backs at Northwood University in 2006, helping Northwood reach the Division II playoffs.
 He was on the coaching staff at Emporia State University from 2003-05, coaching linebackers, running backs, and wide receivers, while also working with special teams.
 He also served as an assistant strength and conditioning coach.

 As a player at Emporia State from 1999-02, Copeland was the starting quarterback and a team captain for three seasons.
 He set school records for rushing yards by a quarterback in a season and career, leading the team in total offense as both a junior and senior.
 He ranked third all-time in total offense and fourth in passing yards following his final season.

 A native of Miami, Florida, Copeland attended Southridge High School.
 He graduated from Emporia State University in 2003 with a bachelor’s degree in recreation.